k2-fsa/sherpa/docs/source/onnx/hotwords/index.rst

 The ``black`` arrows in the graph are the goto arcs, the ``red`` arrows are the failure arcs, the ``green`` arrows are the output arcs.
-On each goto arc, there are token and boosting score (**Note: we will boost the path when any partial sequence is matched, if the path finally fail to full match any hotwords, the boosted score will be canceled**).
+On each goto arc, there are token and boosting score (**Note: we will boost the path when any partial sequence is matched, if the path finally fails to full match any hotwords, the boosted score will be canceled**).
 Currentlly, the boosting score distributes on the arcs evenly along the path.
 On each state, there are two scores, the first one is the node score (mainly used to cancel score) the second one is output score, the output